-In the specialty industry, you’ll frequently hear two words: “micro” and “fresh”.
+In the specialty industry, that most probably takes advantage of plastic temperature control, you’ll frequently hear two words: “micro” and “fresh”.
 Freshly roasted microlots straight from the microroaster.
 Freshly ground coffee for a one-cup brewing device.
 But bottled cold brew is a whole new world.

 Bottled cold brew is often made in factories, ready for distribution to hundreds of shops.
 While specialty cold brew is roasted and brewed fresh, Hatch Cold Brew Coffee has a shelf life of up to 180 days.